CaptureAmerica/writeups/content/post/bcactf_2024.md

 <br /><br />
 Hint1: you could reverse engineer the function, but it's not necessary<br>
 see if you can use any debugging tools to just call the function
-<br /><br />
-Hint2: You could reverse engineer the function, but it's not necessary<br>
-see if you can use any debugging tools to just call the function

 Attachment: